-On the man’s twenty-seventh birthday, approximately a decade after his act of extreme cruelty, his new wife announced that she was pregnant with their first child.
-Unlike the previous time such an announcement was made, he was overwhelmed with great joy.
-It was excitement unlike any he had experienced in his life.
+On the man’s twenty-seventh birthday, approximately a decade after his act of extreme cruelty, his new wife announced she was pregnant with their first child.
+Unlike before, he was overwhelmed with joy and filled with an excitement unlike any he had experienced in his life.

 She floated over her wife’s shoulders.
 Her disheveled finger pointed at the man as her mangled lips made a facsimile of an accusing smile.